pbastowski/sendemailtest/README.md

 If you press `SEND` several times, you are bound to hit an error condition and see the Error toast message.

+## Build system

+This Vue repo is based on (vue-cli 3)[https://cli.vuejs.org/].
+It uses a zero-config setup, which is why there is no index.html file to be found or any webpack configuration.
+It is all taken care of for us.

+In a real production setup we could extend the webpack config with our own loaders, possibly build multiple output "index.html" files and maybe trigger tasks after webpack has finished building.

 ## Libraries used

 In no particular order